instabug-archive/instabug-websdk/README.md

 # Instabug Web SDK 1.0

+**This library is built with love by Instabug's team as a free tool to help developers build better websites and is not part of any of Instabug's current subscription plans.**

-## Overview
+# Overview
 [Instabug](https://instabug.com) web SDK is an open-source javascript library that provides an easy way to report bugs from your website with all the details to help you reproduce and fix the bugs faster.

-**This library is built with love by Instabug's team as a free tool to help developers build better websites and is not part of any of Instabug's current subscription plans.**
+Your users and testers can attach a screenshot with annotations to highlight the issue, a description of the bug they spotted and their email to reach out and know who is contributing to your app.
+In addition, more details are automatically captured:
+* Device
+* OS
+* Current view
+* Location
+* Session duration
+* Locale
+* Screen size
+* Density
+* Locale storage
+* Console logs

 ## Requirements
 To start using Instabug, you need to have an account on the following tools: